-In Ohio, most workers' compensation matters are handled by the Ohio Bureau of Workers' Compensation (BWC).
-Claiming benefits for an injury at work is easy and may be done by completing and submitting to the BWC a claim application form “First Report of Injury" or FROI-1.
+In Ohio, unless your employer is self-insured, your workers' compensation matter will be handled by the Ohio Bureau of Workers' Compensation (BWC), so you must notify them of your work injury to start the claim process.
+You do this by completing and submitting to the BWC a form called "First Report of Injury" or FROI-1.

-The information required on the FROI-1 is similar to that needed for a short or long term disability application or an application for Social Security Disability.
-You must provide information describing how and where the accident occurred and indicate the part of the body injured.
-Indicate when you reported the injury to your employer and when and where you sought medical treatment.
+The information required on the FROI-1 is similar to that needed for a short- or long-term disability application or an application for Social Security Disability.
+You must describe how and where the accident occurred and indicate the part of the body injured.
+You will also explain when you reported the injury to your employer and when and where you sought medical treatment.

 The BWC may contact the treating doctor or hospital for additional diagnostic information and for copies of the treatment records if this information is not submitted with the injury report.
 Once you receive medical attention, if you haven't already, let your employer know you have filed a claim.